jkhanson93/PuffinStats/README.md

+# PuffinStats

-About this project: Puffin, my cat, is a liar.
+## About this project: ##
+Puffin, my cat, is a liar.
 I made this app to prove he's full of it.
 This app keeps track of the last time he was fed.

-Technology Used:
+## Technology Used:

-Flask
+- Flask
-Streamlit
+- Streamlit
-Python
+- Python

-Project Features:
+## Project Features:

-Last Fed Date Tracking: Store the last date and time Puffin was fed.
+- Last Fed Date Tracking: Store the last date and time Puffin was fed.
-Update Functionality: Easily update the last fed date using the Streamlit app.
+- Update Functionality: Easily update the last fed date using the Streamlit app.